bergmania/Bergmania.OpenStreetMap/Readme.md

 - Set the marker on specific coordinates

 ## Test site
-A test side is included with basic content saved in a SqlCe db (for v9) and SqLite (for v10 + v11).
+A test side is included with basic content saved in a SqLite.

 ### Authentication
 **Username**: me@mail.com
 **Password**: 1234567890

 ## Versioning and push to nuget
 Make a git-tag with this format `release/x.x.x`.
-The pipeline with pick it up and release to nuget and create github release.
+The pipeline will pick it up and release to nuget and create github release.

 ## Contributions
 Thanks for the contributions